Simplified Knowledge Management Classes

 Answers to -> Frequently Asked Questions ( FAQ ) [ commonly asked intelligent Questions :-) ]

 1 ) How do I prepare for IIT ?

-Ans : – See the videos made by me ( in youtube search as Dezrina or “ Zookeeper Physics “ – will see all Uploaded ones.
+Ans : – See the videos made by me ( search for videos in http://skmclasses.in you will get most videos.
 Though we have many more which have not been uploaded ).
 While watching the videos, take notes and try to solve the problems yourself by pausing the video.
 Tell me if any calculation is wrong.
 See the videos with 1- first then 2- and so on.
 Write to IAPT Kothrud, Pune office to buy ( 150 Rs approx ) the book with previous papers of NSEP ( National Standard Exam in Physics – The 1st level ), INPhO ( Indian National Physics Olympiad – 2nd level ).
 Prepare with these and see how much you are scoring.
 You can guess your ALL INDIA rank easily from NSEP, and INPhO rank.
 Since 1998 the IIT JEE toppers have been mostly representing India in IPhO.

 2 ) Some Videos have sound Problem … what do I do ?